 Buy a Smart Home Security System

-Thankfully, with the continued boom of the smart home market, home owners now have access to so many DIY options to easily secure their houses.
+According to FBI crime data, homes that don’t have security systems are 300% more likely to be burglarized.
+However, smart home security is a booming industry, with the home security device market projected to reach $7.9 billion by 2021, according to a report from market intelligence agency Zion.
+Now, home owners now have access to so many DIY options to easily secure their houses.
 People can now keep track of their homes anywhere they have their mobile device, data or access to Wi-Fi.
-It really can be a game changer when it comes to protecting not only your home but your peace of mind, too.
+These “Internet of Things”, or IoT security devices can be a game changer when protecting both your home and peace of mind.

 If you’re going to a place that doesn’t have the best data network coverage, or you simply don’t want to think about watching over your house, there are professionally monitored systems which will alert the cops when there’s a serious breach.

 Whether you are going DIY or not, here are the smart gadgets that you need to look out for to make sure you got a solid home security system:

 - Indoor and outdoor cameras: How can you feel assured of your home’s safety if you can’t see what’s going on?
 When you can’t have someone keep an eye on your house 24/7, these cameras come in handy.
 Most smart home cameras come with an app that allows you to login to a livestream of your home from wherever you are.
 Some cameras even have motion sensors that can send notifications to your phone any time there’s new activity.
 Check out our security camera reviews to see which are the best in the market.